zivester/server-tools/supermicro-x9-lsi/README.md

    megarec -adplist
    ```

+   You should see a single Megaraid Controller listed with id `0`

 1. Backup your SBR and SPD files in case you ever want to revert.
-Assuming you only have one sas controller `0` indicates the id from the `-adplist` command from #2.
+Assuming you only have one sas controller `0` indicates the id from the `-adplist` command from #4.
 Name these files whatever you want.
 For me it made sense to name them after my motherboard model number `x9drl-7f`.

    ```dos
    megarec -readsbr 0 x9drl-7f.sbr